-How can we ensure employee health and wellbeing during restructuring?
+How can we ensure employee health and wellbeing during restructuring?by

 In today's volatile political and economic climate, corporate restructuring is affecting more of us than ever before.
 Here are some tips for organisations navigating this to ensure that employees remain engaged throughout the process.

 The term 'restructuring' covers a structural change carried out in a sector, company, and/or establishment level.
 It can be seen as the response of the organisation to the long term forces of economic development or to political demands in the public sector.
 Restructuring is a reality for most employees and all employees will most likely experience at least one restructuring event during their career.

 Job insecurity is one major reason for poor employee health and wellbeing during restructuring.

 It has long been known that employee health and wellbeing suffer as a result of restructuring both for those that are laid off but also for those who get to keep their jobs.
 A recent review of the literature reveals that poor employee health and wellbeing may even be the result of restructuring without lay-offs.

 Job insecurity is one major reason for poor employee health and wellbeing during restructuring.
 Job insecurity concerns both the fear of losing your job (quantitative job insecurity) but also concerns about the future of one’s job within the company.
 Employees may worry about what their role is going to be in the future, what responsibilities may they have to take on and who will they work with?
 This type of job insecurity is also known as qualitative job insecurity.

 Other factors that may explain the negative relationship between restructuring and employee health and wellbeing may be more conflicts between employees and between line managers and employees and increased workload.
 Not knowing what is expected of you in your new role is also an issue during restructuring.